 In the event of a death, removal, or resignation of any officer, the Board of Directors shall elect a replacement to complete the officer's term in office.
 The Chair may designate an interim replacement when a vacancy occurs to fulfill duties of the office until the next Board meeting.

 The national officers shall compose an Executive Committee responsible for the conduct of the day-to-day operations of the NIP, including collecting and disbursing money, and using staff and volunteers to further the goals of the NIP.
 Officers shall take such actions as are necessary to maintain the viability of the NIP, provided, however, that officers may not purchase or dispose of real estate or construct buildings without approval of the Full Members.

-The officers may meet and take action in person or by conference telephone call.
+The officers may meet and act in person or by conference telephone call.

-A minimum of three officers shall constitute a quorum necessary for the transaction of business and taking action on behalf of the Corporation.
+A minimum of three officers shall constitute a quorum necessary for the transaction of business and acting on behalf of the Corporation.